arun001302/EKS-CodePipeline-Deployment/README.md

 # Java CI/CD Pipeline on AWS EKS

-This is my personal walkthrough of how I successfully set up a complete CI/CD pipeline to deploy a Java Spring Boot app onto Amazon EKS.
+A complete walkthrough of setting up a CI/CD pipeline to deploy a Java Spring Boot application onto Amazon EKS using AWS CodePipeline, CodeBuild, and Helm.

 ---

-## 1. Preparing My Environment
+## 1. Environment Setup

-### Tools I Installed on CloudShell
+### Required Tools (AWS CloudShell)
-The first thing I did was make sure I had the right tools in **AWS CloudShell**.
-I installed the following:
+Install the following tools in AWS CloudShell:

 ```bash
 # Update system